Aleks-Ev/Real-Time-Climate-Environmental-Monitoring-Dashboard/README.md

 This interactive, production-ready live dashboard is engineered to monitor metropolitan microclimates and instantly capture severe environmental anomalies.
 By tracking real-time fluctuations, the system addresses the risks of **Urban Heat Island (UHI)** effects and unexpected local heatwaves.

-This application fulfills the complete set of requirements for **Track B (Real-Time Data Visualization)** of the Final Data Visualization Course Project.

-> 📅 **Submission Reference:** May 25, 2026

 ---

 ## 🚀 Key Technical Features